UniversalScheduleStandard/UniversalScheduleStandard/README.md

 - Is extensible if you'd like to store additional data
 - Works interchangably as a file and as data in an API call

-# Feeback & Participation in the Proposal 🎉
+# Final Feeback & Participation in the Proposal ⏰

 This standard proposal is in its final approval stages.
 This is the **LAST CALL** for any final notes or refinements to the standard.